Particular/docs.particular.net/samples/servicecontrol/adapter-asb-multi-namespace/sample.md

 snippet: NamespaceAlias

-Azure Service Bus transport version 6 used by ServiceControl overrides the `NServiceBus.ReplyToAddress` header when sending a message.
+Azure Service Bus transport Version 6 used by ServiceControl overrides the `NServiceBus.ReplyToAddress` header when sending a message.
 The following code ensures that the original value is preserved by copying the header value to a custom header and then restoring the value when routing the retry message:

 snippet: PreserveReplyToAddress